[Analysis] EU socialists fight battle on two fronts in election campaign

 Whether shaming the EPP for their dealmaking with the right will make them more amenable to restoring a centre-left "pro-European" coalition after the elections remains to be seen.

-The blame game also papers over internal divisions that could distract from the core economic message they hope to attract voters.
+The blame game also papers over internal divisions that could distract from the core economic message they hope to attract voters with.

 Frugal socialism